I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my

 Thomas Edison was another highly successful person who understood the value of quiet time: “The best thinking has been done in solitude.”

 Over at Linkedin, former CEO Jeff Weiner sets aside two hours each day during which time he thinks.
 Bill Gates of Microsoft and philanthropy fame takes a week away from everything twice a year for deep contemplation.

 Fishing and Idleness

-Fishing requires the acquisition and maintenance of poles, line, hooks, and bait.
+Fishing requires the acquisition and maintenance of poles, lines, hooks, and bait.
 It’s best to set all that paraphernalia aside and focus entirely on idling without the possible distraction of perhaps catching something and then having to deal with it.

 So, having disposed of all the tackle, a prime requirement for idleness is a Muskoka chair, what our American cousins incorrectly call an Adirondack chair.

 The Muskoka chair is suitably low enough and has a well-inclined back that getting out of it is difficult for people of a certain age and, therefore, is discouraged.
 An added benefit is the wide armrest that is suitable for the accommodation of a favourite beverage.
 So equipped, one is perfectly set up for a bout of profound idleness.

 However, there is a problem associated with this approach to lassitude; where can a person find a placid lake surface anymore?
-All too often the peace and tranquility needed for idleness to succeed is shattered by some yahoo riding one of those deplorable jet-ski contraptions.
+All too often the peace and tranquility needed for idleness to succeed are shattered by some yahoo riding one of those deplorable jet-ski contraptions.

 - Asteroid 9620 whizzes around in the Asteroid Belt between Mars and Jupiter.
 It was discovered in 1993 and is now named Ericidle, after the Monty Python comedian.